CROI 2021: Islatravir dosing for once-monthly and annual PrEP: if effective this could end HIV transmission

 Development and regulatory decisions should understand this urgency and pricing should match affordability for global demand.

-The weblink for this oral abstract session, currently restricted to delegates, is:
+The weblink for this oral abstract session is:

 - Patel M et al. islatravir PK threshold & dose selection for monthly oral HIV-1 PrEP.
 CROI 2021, 6 – 10 March 2021.
 Oral abstract 87.